clokep/jmatio/JMatIO/readme.txt

 + new MatFileReader methods added

 [02.03.2007]
 + Regression bug fixed: Double arrays created natively in Matlab are read incorrectly (reversed byte ordering)

 [22.02.2007]
 + Added support:UInt8 array
 + MAJOR reading performance enhancement - reading is as fast as in Matlab now
 + Removed Log4j references

-TODO:
-- Other array types (serialized objects (OPAQUE) is done partially)
-- Writer performance enhancement
-- Documentation and examples
-- Organize JUnit tests
-- Refactor exceptions
-- Make structures and cell arrays more user friendly

 NOTE:
 Numerical arrays (MLDouble, MLUint8) are now backed by direct ByteBuffers.
 For really BIG arrays the maximum heap size for direct buffers may be modified by -XX:MaxDirectMemorySize=<size>

 [some.time.2006]
 Currently supproted data types are: